mre/endler.dev/content/2025/repeat-yourself/index.md

 ## tl;dr

 I realized this was as much about not repeating yourself as it was about the cost of wrong abstractions.
-These two concepts are related.
+These two concepts are intertwined.

+It's fine to look for the right abstraction, but don't obsess over it.
 Don't be afraid to copy code when it helps you keep momentum and find the right abstraction.
-It's fine to think about the right abstraction, but don't obsess over it.

 **It bears repeating: "Repeat yourself."**